t3gemstone/ardupilot/README.md

 ## Software-in-the-Loop (SITL)

 This repository includes a complete SITL environment for ArduPilot development and testing, orchestrated through Docker Compose.
-The setup integrates ArduPilot SITL with MissionPlanner and Gazebo simulation for realistic vehicle testing.
+The setup integrates ArduPilot SITL with QGroundControl and Gazebo simulation for realistic vehicle testing.

 ### Architecture

 The SITL environment consists of three containerized services:

 - **ArduPilot SITL**: Flight controller simulation running your vehicle firmware
-- **MissionPlanner**: Ground control station for mission planning and monitoring
+- **QGroundControl**: Ground control station for mission planning and monitoring
 - **Gazebo**: 3D physics simulation environment for realistic vehicle dynamics

 ### Quick Start